 Ravens could also be seen as bad omens in both Greek and Roman mythology, as they were associated with death, just as they were in so many other cultures.

 The ancient Romans used a divining method called augury, which interpreted omens by the behavior or birds.
 The term “augury” is loosely derived from Latin word “auspicium,” which means “one who looks at birds.”
 Thus, the Romans watched the behavior of ravens in order to tell the future.

-Ravens in the Bible
+Raven Symbolism in the Bible

 Ravens (or crows) appear throughout the Bible.
 In fact, they are the first birds mentioned in the Book of Genesis.
-In the story of the Great Flood, Noah sends a raven to find dry land.
-The raven never returns; thus Noah knows that land has been discovered.

-In the Book of Kings 17:4, God tells the prophet Elijah that the ravens will feed him: “You will drink from the brook, and I have directed the ravens to supply you with food there.”
+Elsewhere in the Bible, in the Book of Kings 17:4, God tells the prophet Elijah that the ravens will feed him: “You will drink from the brook, and I have directed the ravens to supply you with food there.”

 And in the story of Cain and Abel, it is the raven who teaches Abel how to bury his brother Cain after he kills him.

 Ravens figure prominently throughout ancient Celtic and English mythology.
 Brân the Blessed, or King Brân, is a character in Welsh mythology whose name means “raven.”
 (Notably, he shares his first name with Bran Stark, the character in Game of Thrones.)

 According to ancient legend, Brân the Blessed was a fierce warrior who was beheaded.
 Legend has it that his head is buried beneath what is now the Tower of London, facing France.
 Brân’s head is thought to protect the city of London.